 Partners & Collaborators

-SAS encourages students to learn the skills of self-advocacy when it is appropriate.
+SAS encourages students to self-advocate.
 For this reason, students may approach a faculty member directly to ask for an academic accommodation.

-When this is done electronically, students are encouraged to copy their SAS Advisor so that we can clarify and lend support as needed.
+- We encourage students to copy their SAS advisor on emails so we can clarify and lend support as needed.